Persona 5 Strikers: Development and release

 Persona 5 Strikers began development around the time of the Japanese release of Persona 5 in September 2016, where it was known as Persona Warriors.
-It was first teased as Persona 5 S in December 2018, with it being fully revealed in April 2019.
+It was first teased as Persona 5 S on April 2, 2019, with it being fully revealed on April 25, 2019.
 It was co-developed by Koei Tecmo's Omega Force studio and Atlus' P-Studio, and released for the Nintendo Switch and PlayStation 4 in Japan on February 20, 2020, as Persona 5 Scramble: The Phantom Strikers.
 It was produced by Daisuke Kaneda and Kenichi Ogasawara, with music composed by Atlus' Atsushi Kitajoh and Koei Tecmo's Gota Masuoka and Ayana Hira.
 A demo of the game was released on February 6.

 A collector's edition for both platforms, called the "Treasure Box", included the game, an art book, a soundtrack, a Blu-ray Disc featuring the creation of the theme song making-of, a towel, a traveling bag, and a package featuring new illustrations.
 Players who pre-ordered the game received a Persona series music downloadable content (DLC) set for free that can be played in the game.
 In addition, players who have save data from either Persona 5 or Persona 5 Royal on their PlayStation 4, or have played Super Smash Bros.
 Ultimate on their Switch unlock additional Persona 5 music tracks.
-Versions of the game were released by Sega in Southeast Asia, Hong Kong, Taiwan, and South Korea on June 18, 2020, and was released in North America and Europe on February 23, 2021, in addition for Windows.
+Versions of the game were released by Sega in Southeast Asia, Hong Kong, Taiwan, and South Korea on June 18, 2020, and was released for the rest of the world on February 23, 2021, in addition for Windows.

 The game's English voice recordings were scheduled to begin in April 2020 before being delayed due to the COVID-19 pandemic.
 The actors later received audio equipment from Atlus so that they could work at home.

 Reception

-Persona 5 Strikers received "generally favorable" reviews according to review aggregator Metacritic.
+Persona 5 Strikers received "generally favorable" reviews from critics, according to review aggregator website Metacritic.